etn-ccis/blui-angular-workflows/login-workflow/README.md

 ```

 This solution scales so that a user can have as many pages as they want.
 Adding `undefined` as the first entry of the `accountDetails[]` will shift all custom forms onto their own page.

+Check out the Example project to see an example of custom registration forms.

 ## Auth Component